nazrinharris/pecunia/README.md

 ### 💨 Phase 4: Performance Optimization

 - [ ] Whatever tuning I can do from here.
-- [ ] Data aggregation for more efficient data retrieval.

 ### 🔥 Future Capabilities